esaia/interactive-real-estate-website/content/blog/why-the-interactive-real-estate-plugin-is-a-game-changer-for-building-companies.md

 ---
-title: "Interactive Real Estate | WordPress Plugin"
+title: "Why the Interactive Real Estate Plugin Is a Game Changer for Building Companies"
 description: If you’re in the real estate or construction business, you know how important it is to showcase properties in a way that captures attention and provides detailed information to potential buyers.
 Static images and floor plans just don’t cut it anymore.
 image:
   src: /featured.png